 Instructions: The Academic Plan should contain academic, finance, and support service strategies the institution intends to employ in meeting state needs/goals as found in the Virginia Plan.
 (Please see the main instructions sheet in this workbook for more detailed information about The Virginia Plan.
 Please provide short titles to identify institutional strategies and other expenditure increases.
-Provide a concise description in the 'Notes' column (Olumn O), including a % increase where relevant and a specific reference as to where more detailed information can be found in the Narrative document.
+Provide a concise description in the "Notes" column (column O), including a % increase where relevant and a specific reference as to where more detailed information can be found in the Narrative document.

 Complete the lines appropriate to your institution, adding lines within the relevant categories as needed.
 As completely as possible, the items should represent a complete picture of your anticipated use of projected tuition revenues and strategic focus areas.
 Categories are listed in bold; you may not change the categories but you may add lines where indicated.
 Please update total cost formulas if necessary.
-For every line, the total amount and the sum of the reallocation and tuition revenue (and GF when indicated) should equal one another.
+For every line, the total amount and the sum of the reallocation and tuition revenue should equal one another.

 Funding amounts in the first year should be incremental.
 However, if the costs continue into the second year and beyond, they should be reflected cumulatively (i.e. cost increases vs. 2023-24).
 Please update total cost formulas if necessary.
-Institutions should assume no general fund (GF) support in 2024-26 in this worksheet other than for salaries, health insurance and VITA charges per the instructions below.
+Institutions should assume no general fund (GF) support in 2024-26 in this worksheet.
 A separate worksheet (Part 6) is provided for institutions to request additional GF support for 2024-26.
 Strategies for student financial aid, other than those that are provided through tuition revenue, should not be included on this table; they should be included in Part 6, General Fund Request, of the plan.